-Students are expected to be picked up promptly at dismissal time, unless they are involved in a parent-authorized, supervised activity or enrolled in School Age Child Care.
+Students are expected to be picked up promptly at dismissal time, unless they are involved in a parent-authorized, supervised activity or enrolled in School Age Child Care which is available for a nominal fee at each elementary.

 Visitors

 For our children's safety, all parents and visitors must pick up an ID badge in the school office before proceeding to a classroom.
 Each elementary school is equipped with a buzzer system.